apache/incubator-kie-tools/.github/PULL_REQUEST_TEMPLATE.md

 <!--

-Welcome to the Kogito Serverless Operator!
+Welcome to the Sonata Flow Operator!
 Before contributing, make sure to:

 - Rebase your branch on the latest upstream main
 - Link any relevant issues, PR's, or documentation